sodenn/lexical-beautiful-mentions/README.md

   component(): ElementType<BeautifulMentionComponentProps> | null {
     // the component that renders the mention in the editor
     // return null to use the default component
     // 💡 if you only want to replace the component use the `createBeautifulMentionNode` helper method.
+See below for more details 👇
   }
   decorate(editor: LexicalEditor, config: EditorConfig): React.JSX.Element {
     // TODO: implement